 - Promote Tamil related music, dance, drama, literary debates and lectures by inviting experts in those fields.

 - The Association shall not align with or lend support to any national Tamil association.
-It will attempt to participate in all events organized by all national Tamil associations in US and Canada without prejudice.
+It will attempt to participate in all events organized by all national Tamil associations in the USA and Canada without prejudice.

 - The Association shall not align with or lend support to US political parties or any political campaigns.